Psilokos/AbstractVM/README.md

 There is an example of code in example.avm

-";;" considered as the whole instruction means we reach the end of the input (for stdin)
+";;" considered as the whole instruction means we reached the end of the input (for stdin).